cessen/tenthash/README.md

 2. This does not reflect small-input performance, because TentHash's target use case is data identification/fingerprinting rather than hash maps.
 TentHash's data throughput is relatively worse on small inputs.

-3. For non-cryptographic hashes, a 160-bit digest is unlikely to be meaningfully better than 128-bit in most realistic applications, and its listing here is for completeness, not to indicate an advantage over the other hashes.
+3. For non-cryptographic hashes, a 160-bit digest is unlikely to be meaningfully better than 128-bit in most realistic applications.
+Its listing here is for completeness, not to indicate an advantage over the other hashes.
 See the design rationale document for how TentHash ended up at 160 bits.

 4. MeowHash is still a work in progress, and thus insofar as it isn't yet recommending itself for real use, this doesn't count against it.